GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 Group *Group `json:"group"`

-// Kind is kind of the referent.
+// Kind is the kind of the referent.
 For example "Gateway".

 //